joelhooks/angularjs-FlightDashboard/README.md

 Promises are a great solution to address complexities of asynchronous requests and responses.
 AngularJS provides Promises using services such as `$q` and `$http`; other services also use promises, but I will not discuss those here.

-Promises allow developers to do two (2) very important things:
+Promises allow developers to do two (2) very important things.
+We can:

-1) We can transform the responses before anyone is notified of the response.
+1)  Transform the responses before anyone is notified of the response.

-2) We can use the response to invoke more async requests (which could generate more promises).
+2)  Use the response to invoke more async requests (which could generate more promises).

 But even more important that (1) and (2) above, Promises enables `easy` chaining of custom activity or computations.
 Promise chains are **amazing** and means that we can easily build sequences of asynchronous requests or asynchronous activity.